 Google reviews are a proven way to increase the visibility of a company and can even push a business to the top of the search engine results pages (SERPs).
 Good reviews also influence potential customers into making a purchase.
 One of the greatest advantages of Google reviews is their positive impact on search engine optimization (SEO).
 Google reviews provide detailed descriptions of what the company is all about, essentially attracting more target audiences, driving more traffic to the website, and building trust.

-Learn more about how Google reviews affect SEO and the best ways to get Google reviews to improve a business’s SEO efforts.
+Learn more about how Google reviews affect SEO and some of the best methods of requesting and obtaining Google reviews, in order to enhance and improve SEO efforts.

 Why Do Google Reviews Matter?